 BioArkive is a San Diego based contract research organization that has previously provided preclinical research services and biosample storage to us and other biotechnology companies.
-BioArkive is in the process of being fully integrated into our operations so as to exclusively support our internal preclinical research activities for its oncology pipeline.
-In connection with the acquisition, we has assumed the obligations under BioArkive's three lease agreements.
+BioArkive was fully integrated into our operations and exclusively supports our internal preclinical research activities for our oncology pipeline.
+In connection with the acquisition, we have assumed the obligations under BioArkive's three lease agreements.

 The purchase price was paid by us through the issuance of an aggregate of 379,635 shares of our Class A common stock.
 The number of shares of Class A common stock issued was calculated using a value based on the average of the daily volume weighted average prices of our Class A common stock on the Nasdaq Stock Exchange for the 30-trading day period ending on and including the trading day immediately prior to the closing date.
-The sellers of BioArkive are restricted from selling these shares for a six month period from the date of the acquisition.
+The sellers of BioArkive were restricted from selling these shares for a six month period from the date of the acquisition.
 As such, we estimated that there was an approximate 10% discount for the lack of marketability of the shares.
 The fair value of the purchase price in the acquisition was \$7.88 million.